Novan1ty/Rune/README.md

-# Rune-Discord.py
+# Rune-Python

 ## Description
-Rune is a small project where the goal is to recreate JSON as a database and recreate a small amount of commands that i have in my bot named °Mitch°•.
+**Rune is now a small project for recreating a small amount of commands that i have in my bot named °Mitch°•.**

 - - -